 After creation using PDF handlers

-Once your PDF has been created, Adobe X Pro is a resource to make alterations.
+Once your PDF has been created, Adobe Acrobat Pro is a resource to make alterations.
 The Tools section contains most of the tasks needed to make your PDF more accessible.
 You can enable text recognition and run an accessibility report that provides instructions on fixing problems.
 Adobe has a comprehensive PDF Accessibility Overview guide as a good reference tool.

 Adding tags to your PDF